finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
 CreatePortfolioDetails details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The set of details for the portfolio
-String effectiveAt = "effectiveAt_example"; // String | Optional.
+OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The effective date of the change try {
     PortfolioDetails result = apiInstance.upsertPortfolioDetails(scope, code, details, effectiveAt);
     System.out.println(result);